Bphillips1911/ScholarQuest/replit.md

 This is a House Character Development Program web application for Bush Hills STEAM Academy middle school.
 The system manages a house points system where students are assigned to one of five houses (Franklin, Courie, West, Blackwell, and Berruguete) and earn points in three categories: academic excellence, attendance, and behavior.
 The application includes a comprehensive PBIS (Positive Behavioral Interventions and Supports) system with enhanced dropdown categories for Attendance, Behavior, and Academic recognition, individual teacher tabs for recognizing MUSTANG traits, house sorting generator for balanced student distribution, photo upload capabilities for capturing memorable moments, and displays program information to parents.
 The app features the official BHSA Mustangs Crest logo to show school connection and pride.
 The system now includes comprehensive administrator authentication allowing school leadership (Principal, Assistant Principal, and Counselor) full platform access with role-based permissions.

-## Latest Enhancement: Parent-Teacher Communication System
+## Latest Enhancement: Admin Authentication System Fixed
-The system now features a comprehensive bi-directional messaging system between parents and teachers with:
+The administrator authentication system has been successfully resolved and is fully operational:
-- Username-based child tracking for secure parent access
+- Admin account creation with proper permissions and isActive field
-- Teacher messaging requirements (minimum 150 characters)
+- Login functionality working for both default and new admin accounts
-- Automatic email notifications for both parents and teachers
+- QR code generation API confirmed functional with JSON responses
-- Real-time PBIS point notifications to parents
+- Email notification structure implemented (awaiting fresh SendGrid API key)
-- Secure parent portal with detailed child progress tracking
+- Complete role-based access control for Principal, Assistant Principal, and Counselor roles

 # User Preferences